TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 22/Luke 22.35.md

 ---

-And he said unto them, When I sent you forth without purse, and wallet, and shoes, lacked ye anything?
-And they said, Nothing.
+He said to them, "When I sent you out without purse, and wallet, and shoes, did you lack anything?"
+They said, "Nothing."